List

 Christopher Sebela

-Haley and her brother Max are alone after their mother's death.
-They're sent to Wayfair Academy, a special needs boarding school.
-Eventually, they find family among other deaf children.
-When the group decides to commit a crime, they soon find out that stealing from the wrong person has its consequences.
+Haley and her brother, Max, are alone after their mother’s death and are sent to Wayfair Academy, a special needs boarding school.
+Eventually, they find family amongst other deaf children.
+One night the group decides to dip their toes into crime… the thrill is too much to leave behind.
+They soon find out that stealing from the wrong person, has its consequences.
+With no one to turn to but each other, they must make a choice, one where no one comes out the same.

 View Details >>